mahmoud-elgamal22/notes-app-android-compose/README.md

 - Fill in the title, description, and choose a color. 🌈
 - To delete a note, swipe it to the left or right. 🚮

-## 🤝 Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request. 🛠️

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👨‍💻 Author